 This altar is dedicated to the Blessed Virgin Mary, hence that area of the nave is known as the Lady Chapel.
 Its more intimate surroundings are where we celebrate Holy Communion mid-week and gather for Morning Prayer and Compline.

 Behind the altar, below the organ pipes, is a painted and gilded wooden reredos (a decorated altar back) dated 1900.
 It depicts the Annunciation: the announcement by the Angel Gabriel to Mary, that she would give birth to Jesus.
 It was made in the workshops of Charles Eamer Kempe, who was famous for such church decoration, and came from the Latin Chapel of Christ Church Cathedral, Oxford.
-The College are our patrons who traditionally appointed the Vicar.
-Its folding case is closed during Advent and Lent to emphasise that these are times of intentional simplicity which help create space in busy lives for the renewal of a prayerful relationship with God.
+The College are our patrons who, even now, have a role in choosing the vicar.

 The Lady Chapel is where the Reserved Sacrament (bread which has been blessed during a service of Holy Communion) is kept.
 This is to ensure that it is available at very short notice to take to those who are seriously ill or housebound.
 Its presence is indicated by the sacrament lamp being kept alight as a constant reminder that Christ is with us.

 wooden pulpit is an exceptional 3.5m high, which enabled the preacher to be heard clearly by those seated in the galleries.
 It is now very rarely used, having been superseded by an electronic sound system.
 Sermons however remain a key element of our services, as a communal exploration of the message encountered in the day's Bible readings,

 The lectern cloth, known as a 'pulpit fall', indicates the Church season.
 Each part of the liturgical year and feast days are associated with particular colours; Advent and Lent purple, Holy Week and Pentecost red, Ordinary Time (the 'ordered' or counted time between other seasons) green, Christmas and Easter white or gold.
 Matching vestments are worn by the priest.
 The intention is help us focus on the nature of the season or service, whether that be celebratory or reflective.